 As you can expect, commission levels will see some variation within Melbourne as well.
-One study from 2015 showed a difference between different Melbourne suburbs to be as high as 1.48 percentage points.
+One study showed a difference between different Melbourne suburbs to be as high as 1.48 percentage points.
 The sought after inner east and south-east of the city boasted the lowest commissions, followed by the CBD.
 At the higher end of the spectrum were fringe suburbs like Templestowe, weighing in at 2.83%.
 Curiously despite being in the centre of the city, Docklands commissions were markedly high at 2.81%.

 For the most part it seems, the eastern side of the Melbourne fares much better than the western side in terms of agent commission.

 In the more competitive metro areas, higher property values with high demand do tend to lead to lower commissions as agents can more easily find potential buyers.
 For example, at the statewide average commission in Victoria from above and the median sale price in Melbourne, an agent would earn $12,460.
 Compare this to a Hobart agent, who at a higher state average commission and lower median price would earn $10,686.28.
 Across other capital cities in Australia, the same figures would look like this:

 - Brisbane: $11,794.25

 What it boils down to is this - lot of prospective buyers for your property, negotiating for a lower commission becomes a lot easier.

 Choosing the right agent

 With so many different ways of structuring agent commissions, how do we sort them all out and know which agent is right for you?